Chart Color Schemes

 The level of residential development activity in Menai is very low in comparison to the average area assessed nationally by AreaSearch

-Menai has averaged approximately 27 new dwelling approvals annually over the past five financial years, totalling an estimated 135 homes.
+AreaSearch analysis of ABS building approval numbers shows Menai averaged around 27 new dwelling approvals annually over the past five financial years, totalling an estimated 135 homes.
 As of FY-26, 5 approvals have been recorded.
-The area's population decline during this period has maintained adequate housing supply relative to demand, resulting in a balanced market with good buyer choice.
-New properties are constructed at an average value of $847,000, indicating developers target the premium market segment with higher-end properties.
+Despite population decline, housing supply has remained adequate relative to demand, creating a balanced market with good buyer choice.
+New properties are constructed at an average value of $847,000, indicating developers target the premium market segment.

-This financial year has seen $8.5 million in commercial approvals, reflecting Menai's primarily residential nature.
-Compared to Greater Sydney, Menai has 19.0% less new development per person and ranks among the 10th percentile nationally, leading to relatively constrained buyer choice and supporting interest in existing dwellings.
-This lower development rate suggests market maturity and possible development constraints.
+This financial year, there have been $8.5 million in commercial approvals, reflecting Menai's primarily residential nature.
+Compared to Greater Sydney, Menai has 19.0% less new development per person and ranks among the 10th percentile nationally, resulting in relatively constrained buyer choice and supporting interest in existing dwellings.
+This lower development rate reflects market maturity and possible development constraints.
 New development consists of 76.0% detached dwellings and 24.0% townhouses or apartments, preserving Menai's low density nature with an emphasis on detached housing attracting space-seeking buyers.

-The area has an estimated 1726 people per dwelling approval, reflecting its quiet, low activity development environment.
-Future projections estimate Menai will add 3 residents by 2041 (based on the latest AreaSearch quarterly estimate).
-At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting population growth beyond current projections.
+The estimated population per dwelling approval in Menai is 1726 people, reflecting its quiet, low activity development environment.
+Future projections show Menai adding 2 residents by 2041 (from the latest AreaSearch quarterly estimate).
+At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development